Mokuleia Beach Colony

 No analysis available

-I looked for an owner-occupancy percentage or a statement like '80% owner occupied' or 'majority owner occupied.'
-The remarks only describe a mix of full-time residents and second homeowners, which suggests some owner occupancy but does not provide a usable percentage.
+I looked for a percentage like '80% owner occupied,' 'majority owner occupied,' or similar wording, but the remarks do not provide a number.
+The closest statement only indicates a mix of full-time residents and second homeowners, which is not enough to estimate a precise owner-occupancy rate.

-I searched the public remarks for explicit elevator references such as a count ('4 elevators'), 'multiple elevators,' or any mention of an elevator in the building.
-Nothing was found, so the number of elevators remains unknown from these remarks.
+I searched the public remarks for explicit elevator references such as a count, 'multiple elevators,' or any mention of an elevator, and found none.
+The property is repeatedly described as a bungalow or single-level residence, which also suggests no elevator access.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.